-Netflix offers the first month free so you should be able to get by with that if you don't already have the service.
-We will watch Hip Hop Evolution (all 4 episodes) during the last two weeks of the semester.
+NeRlix offers the first month free so you should be able to get by with that if you don't already have the service.
+We will watch Hip Hop Evolu.on (all 4 episodes) during the last two weeks of the semester.